-Represents the threshold, target, and maximum number of Shares that may vest with respect to performance share awards with a three-year performance cycle ending January 31, 2017.
+(2) Represents the threshold, target, and maximum number of Shares that may vest with respect to performance share awards with a three-year performance cycle ending January 31, 2017.
 These performance shares will vest if our company meets applicable performance goals with respect to the performance measures described below.
 Up to 150 percent of the target number of Shares will vest at the end of the performance cycle, depending on the level of performance relative to the performance goals.

 The CNGC annually establishes performance measures and goals for each fiscal year within the performance period.
 These performance measures and goals may be the same as or different from the performance measures and goals for any other fiscal year within the performance period.
+The average of our performance against the annual goals for each fiscal year within the performance period.
+The average of our performance against the annual goals for each fiscal year within the performance period.
 The average of our performance against the annual goals for each fiscal year within the performance period will determine the number of performance shares that ultimately vest.
-For fiscal 2015, the applicable performance measures are: (i) return on investment: and (ii) sales growth of our company or one of its operating segments, depending on each NEO's primary area of responsibility.
+For fiscal 2015, the applicable performance measures are: (i) return on investment; and (ii) sales growth of our company or one of its operating segments, depending on each NEO's primary area of responsibility.
 Each NEO's performance measure weighting for fiscal 2015 is as follows: